 Warts will normally go away by themselves after a few years, or there are various ways to treat them.
 Topical applications are available from pharmacies but these are messy and time consuming and often don’t work.
 Other methods are to freeze them off with liquid nitrogen, known as Cryotherapy.
 This often needs repeated treatments and recovery time is significant.
 Another method is minor surgery where they are scraped off using an electrosurgical device.
-This is fairly aggressive and unpleasant, requires a local anaesthetic and a prolonged recovery period.
+This is fairly aggressive and unpleasant and requires a prolonged recovery period.

-Laser offers a very effective alternative to these techniques and is fast and simple with a fast recovery time.
-There is some discomfort from each shot, but it’s over in an instant and recovery is normally completely uneventful.
+Laser offers a very effective alternative to these techniques and is fast and simple with a relatively short recovery time.
+This treatment is fairly aggressive.
 A burst of high power Pulsed Nd:YAG laser is used at the 1064 wavelength.
 This induces a deep thermal effect which kills the virus directly, and also zaps the underlying blood supply to the wart depriving it of further nourishment.

-The wart will turn darker, and may go black, before reducing or falling away over the next week or two.
+The wart will turn darker, and may go black, before reducing or falling away over the next one to three weeks.
 Very rarely a blister may form.
 A powerful vacuum extractor is used at the treatment site to remove any airborne viral bodies released by the treatment, and masks must be worn by both customer and operator to avoid inhalation of HPV.

 This is a NEW SERVICE, so we’re lacking before and after pics and video.
 But we know it works because we’ve tried it on ourselves and a couple of customers who have been in for other treatments.
 These will be added soon!